jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: Object exposes internal mutable state**, a field like an ArrayList or a java.util.Date.
 **Problem:** The state can be modified outside of the object, e.g. in case of a list it can be modified, added to, removed from or cleared, outside of object.
 No encapsulation.
 **Solution:** If not really needed, remove the exposing method.
 Use proper encapsulation.
 Apply the object oriented: [Tell, don’t ask](http://pragprog.com/articles/tell-dont-ask) principle: tell the object to do something with the state it owns, instead of asking for the internal state and do something with it outside of the object.
 If you think you have to expose the object, think again.
-If you then still have to expose, expose the object only unmodifyable using e.g. java.util.Collections.unmodifyableList() or create a copy in case of a mutable object like java.util.Date (or replace by an immutable type [org.joda.time.LocalDateTime](http://joda-time.sourceforge.net/apidocs/org/joda/time/LocalDateTime.html) or [java.time.LocalDateTime](https://docs.oracle.com/javase/8/docs/api/index.html?java/time/LocalDateTime.html))
+If you then still have to expose, expose the object only unmodifyable using e.g. java.util.Collections.unmodifyableList() or create a copy in case of a mutable object like java.util.Date (or replace by an immutable type [[java.time.LocalDateTime](https://docs.oracle.com/javase/8/docs/api/index.html?java/time/LocalDateTime.html))

 #### VOEDOS02